Sorry, you need to enable JavaScript to visit this website.

 Ministry of Foreign Affairs and Trade

-There are some objectives and fields related to culture outside the Ministry of Culture and Innovation.
-The Department of Cultural and Science Diplomacy within the Ministry of Foreign Affairs and Trade (Külgazdasági és Külügyminisztérium) could be mentioned.
-It manages activities of the diplomatic missions related to cultural relations, and cooperates with the Ministry of Culture and Innovation in activities related to cultural diplomacy.
-The Compendium report states, that the minister in charge of culture is responsible for cultural diplomacy, while the network of cultural institutes in 26 cities in 24 countries remains part of the diplomatic corps supervised by the foreign minister.
+Some objectives and fields are related to culture outside the Ministry of Culture and Innovation.
+The Deputy State Secretary for Training, Scholarship Programmes and Science Diplomacy oversees the science diplomacy activities of foreign representations and the cultural diplomacy activities of foreign representations without Hungarian institutions abroad.
+In cultural and science diplomacy matters, they collaborate with the Ministry of Culture and Innovation.
+The Deputy State Secretary also oversees the Department of Cultural and Science Diplomacy.
+The Department manages activities of the diplomatic missions related to cultural relations and cooperates with the Ministry of Culture and Innovation in activities related to cultural diplomacy.
+The network of cultural institutes in 26 cities in 24 countries is part of the diplomatic corps supervised by the Minister of Foreign Affairs.

-In addition, educational and cultural diplomats serve at eight Hungarian missions abroad in countries where there is no cultural institute.
-Among other tasks, these diplomats are responsible for increasing the number of foreign higher education students in Hungary, and promoting the exchange of students and teachers.
+In addition, educational and cultural diplomats serve at eight Hungarian missions abroad in countries without cultural institutes.
+Among other tasks, these diplomats are responsible for increasing the number of foreign higher education students in Hungary and promoting the exchange of students and teachers.

 Ministry of Construction and Transport

 The Ministry of Construction and Transport (Építési és Közlekedési Minisztérium) is also responsible for cultural policy and heritage preservation.
-As of 2024, in terms of real estate heritage the Deputy State Secretariat for Heritage Preservation is responsible for the heritage protection issues.
-The movable heritage preservation belongs to the Inspectorate of Cultural Goods (Műtárgyfelügyeleti Hatósági Főosztály), which is headed by the State Secretary for Construction.
+As of 2025, in terms of real estate heritage the Deputy State Secretariat for Heritage Preservation is responsible for the heritage protection issues.
+The movable heritage preservation belongs to the Department of Cultural Goods (Kulturális Javak Főosztály), which is headed by the State Secretary for Construction.

 The Parliament

-'The single-chamber Parliament is in charge of legislation.
+'The single-chamber Parliament does legislation.
 In addition to its role in preparing laws, the Committee for Culture also fulfils supervisory functions by occasionally putting various issues related to culture on its agenda.
-On the whole, however, the Parliament and its Committees have only limited autonomy, in most cases reflecting the will of the government or the dominant parties.'
-(Compendium, 2016)
+Overall, however, the Parliament and its Committees have limited autonomy, in most cases reflecting the will of the government.'
+(Compendium, 2025)

 Other public institutions